riteshRcH/vesit_attendance_monitoring_system/README.md

 # VESIT Attendance Monitoring System (AMS) 2014

-Android App that automates the manual paper-based work of taking attendance.
-Architecture is independent of time table, shifts, etc hence would be applicable for any university.
+Android App automating manual paper-based work of taking attendance for my Undergrad University.
+Architecture is independent of time table, shifts, etc therefore would be applicable for any university.

 ## AMS Server Admin Panel